This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - He or she was exposed to hepatitis A within the past 2 weeks

 Who should not get the hepatitis A vaccine or should wait to get it:

 If your child is sick, wait to get the vaccine until his or her symptoms go away.
 Do not let him or her get a second dose if he or she had a severe allergic reaction to the first dose.

 Risks of the hepatitis A vaccine:

 The area where your child got the shot may be sore or tender.
 This is usually mild and goes away in a few hours.
-He may also have a headache or loss of appetite, or feel tired for up to 2 days.
-He may have an allergic reaction to the vaccine.
+He or she may also have a headache or loss of appetite, or feel tired for up to 2 days.
+He or she may have an allergic reaction to the vaccine.
 This can be life-threatening.
 If your child has severe allergies, including to latex, ask if the vaccine contains ingredients that can trigger an allergic reaction.

 Apply a warm compress

 to the area where your child got the vaccine to relieve swelling and pain.

 Follow up with your child's healthcare provider as directed:

 Write down your questions so you remember to ask them during your child's visits.